 The 2018 science paper Trajectories of the Earth System in the Anthropocene describes the necessity of the human race to become the steward of the whole Earth System.

 Humans add a level of self-awareness to Earth's self-regulation.
-By emphasising the agency of life-forms (e.g. human civilization), and their ability to set goals, Gaia 2.0 may be an effective framework for fostering global sustainability.
+By emphasizing the agency of life-forms (e.g. human civilization), and their ability to set goals, Gaia 2.0 may be an effective framework for fostering global sustainability.

 Astrophysicist Adam Frank developed a scale for describing planets.
 A Class 5 Planet is on that has an ecological civilization.
 He defines Class 5 as planets in which an energy-intensive technological species establishes a sustainable form of cooperation with the biosphere that increases the productivity of both.
 On these planets the civilization enhances the ability of the biosphere to innovate and evolve.